 CrossRoads School of the Arts dance training program focuses on technique in classical and modern dance.
-Our performances may also incorporate the theatrical/dramatic arts and fim within the performances.
+Our performances may also incorporate the theatrical/dramatic arts and film within the performances.
 We present two performances each year.
-Our winter performance is The Nutcracker, and our spring performance is the Spring Gala Concert for dance and worship.
+Our winter performance is The Nutcracker, and our spring performance is the Spring Gala Concert for contemporary and liturgical dance.

 Our students engage in the physical training required by professional classical training, yet their creativity and self-expression are carefully nurtured and cultivated.
-As a school of the classical sacred arts, physically, our dancers gain strength, endurance and grace; spiritually, they are set free to express their deepest selves through dance and worship.
+As a school of the classical arts, physically, our dancers gain strength, endurance and grace; artistically, they are set free to express their deepest selves through dance.
 We discourage unhealthy competition in our students, yet expect each child to achieve their personal best.

 Each class in the dance program is limited in size, to ensure that each dancer receives personal time and attention from the instructor.
 We do not promote the dangerous idea that a student should dance through an injury.
 Becoming a polished and professional dancer is a journey of years that must be undertaken at a steady and consistent pace.
 We believe that all people should be free to dance, and our school consists of a diverse student body that can train and perform with no regard to race, body type, or specific condition.

-Our goal is to produce professionally trained classical dancers, and to equip them with what they personally need for their individual calling in life.
+Our goal is to produce professionally trained classical dancers, and to equip them with what they personally need for their individual path in life.